-Now there is a newer model for sale T-fal FV4495 Ultraglide.
-The iron is not pricey and has 4 out of 5 stars and 825 customer reviews on Amazon.
+The iron is not pricey and has good reviews on Amazon.

 Rowenta DW5080 Focus 1700-Watt Micro Steam Iron

-I made some survey and I see that most sewing enthusiasts prefer Rowenta irons.
-And Rowenta DW5080 Focus 1700-Watt Micro Steam Iron is the top rated one on Amazon.
+I made some surveys and I see that most sewing enthusiasts prefer Rowenta irons.
+And Rowenta DW5080 Focus 1700-Watt Micro Steam Iron is the top-rated one on Amazon.
 It has 4.4 out of 5 stars and more than 4100 reviews.

 I see that most of the complaints against Rowenta irons are about leaking water while using the steam feature and indeed, my experience confirms this to some extent.

 Rowenta DW9081 Steamium 1800-Watt Professional Steam Iron with LCD screen Stainless Steel Soleplate with Auto-Off, 400-Hole